microsoft/bobsql/demos/sqlserver2022/containedag/readme.md

 ## Demo Steps

 The following are steps to create a contained AG, create a database to be part of the AG, create a SQLAgent Job, and observe the agent job is replicated to the secondary.
-Then you will execute a manual failover to see how the agent job is not available as part of the new primary.
+Then you will execute a manual failover to see how the agent job is now available as part of the new primary.

 ### Create a contained Availability Group